CitizenLabDotCo/citizenlab/docs/README.md

 ### Fixed

-- User digest email events are send out again
+- User digest email events are sent out again
 - The user statistics on the admin dashboard are back to the correct values
 - Creating a new project as an admin does not result in a blank page anymore

 ### Added

-- Project copy feature now also supports copying ideas (including comments and votes) and allows you to specify a new slug for the project URL
+- Project copy feature (in admin HQ) now also supports copying ideas (including comments and votes) and allows you to specify a new slug for the project URL

-### Changed

-- Speed up tenant dumping in cl2-nlp

 ## 2019-02-14